TheNitek/RfidShelf/README.md

 * Cheap: ~ 30€ depending on the parts you choose
 * Easy to managed: Web interface to configure everything needed

+## Repository structure
+* /Fritzing contains the sources for the wiring diagram
+* /RfidShelf Arduino/platformio sources for building the firmware
+* /RfidShelf/build/ current firmware image
+* /ShelfBoard KiCad source files for the shelf board pcb
+* /ShelfBoard/gerber current shelf board gerber files

 ## Hardware
 I tried a variety of hardware combinations both focusing on being cheap and easy to assemble.
 Based on that I can recommend a few setups, depending on your budget and your ability/willingness to solder.
 Most items can be bought on Aliexpress for a few bucks, the links are only meant to be an example.

 ### Common for all:
+Some light soldering is required to attach the pin headers to the MFRC-522

 * [Shelf (All Ikea Lack Shelfs and even Tables should work, but I only tried the one linked) ~6€](http://www.ikea.com/de/de/catalog/products/50282177/)
 * [NodeMcu (make sure to get correct version, because the vary in size!) ~2,50€](https://www.aliexpress.com/item/V3-Wireless-module-NodeMcu-4M-bytes-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266-for/32554198757.html)
 * [MFRC-522 Rfid Reader ~1,50€](https://www.aliexpress.com/item/Free-shipping-MFRC-522-RC522-RFID-RF-IC-card-sensor-module-to-send-S50-Fudan-card/1623810751.html)